‘Too Close To Home’ Season 2 Ratings Increase, Season 3 A Likely Bet

-Too Close to Home is one of television’s best kept secrets.
+Too Close to Home is one of television’s best-kept secrets.
 It is a drama that airs on the TLC network, and it was created by Tyler Perry.
 Because it isn’t typical of what you see from him, the show often gets a lot of criticism, but once people have watched it, they often rave about what it has to offer.
 Too Close to Home is set in Happy, Alabama.
 Many of the main characters either live in the trailer park or came from the trailer park.
-With all of the drama Season 1 brought, Season 2 is coming in strong.
+With all of the drama in Season 1, Season 2 is coming in strong.

 With just a two-month break between seasons for Too Close to Home, things seem to be picking up for the show.
 Kelly Sullivan plays one of the lead roles, and she shines as Bonnie.
-Fans may remember her from General Hospital where she played Connie/Kate or the Young and the Restless where she played Sage.
-Many of the other actors are lesser known, but are still bringing their A-game.
+Fans may remember her from General Hospital, where she played Connie/Kate, or The Young and the Restless, where she played Sage.
+Many of the other actors are lesser known but are still bringing their A-game.
 According to TV Series Finale, Too Close to Home has a good shot at a renewal for Season 3.
 The numbers are way up from Season 1, and more and more viewers are taking to social media to talk about their new favorite show.

 These Alabama girls are always up to something!
 See what trouble they get into on tonight's #TooCloseToHome at 10/9c!